AidenH/tori/README.md

 # tori

-tori is a price ladder trading application built for cryptocurrency markets.
+tori is a price ladder trading application built for cryptocurrency markets (currently only supporting the Binance Perpetual Futures market).
 I wrote this application with the intention of filling gaps that I felt were present within the feature lists of many widely popular proprietary DOM platforms on the market today.
 This includes not only technical gaps such as scalable